wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.6 =
+* Security Fix - Removed PHP Info from plugin so not to be available to public.
 = 2.0.5 =
 * Notice Removal - Removed notice in the main wpeasycart.php file.
 Only visible in WordPress debug mode.
 * Bug Fixes to Admin.